 How to cook Bringhe

-There are lots of great tasting dishes which came from the Kapampangan delicacies and one of them is the Bringhe Recipe.
-It is the local version of the world famous “Arroz Valenciana” which originated from the northern part of the Philippines in the province of Pampanga.
+Brighe Recipe – There are lots of great-tasting dishes that came from the Kapampangan delicacies, and one of them is the Bringhe Recipe.
+It is the local version of the world-famous “Arroz Valenciana,” which originated from the northern part of the Philippines in the province of Pampanga.

-Bringhe Recipe is made with glutinous rice then cooked with a combination of coconut milk, must be fresh for a more delicious result and “luyang dilaw” also known as turmeric powder which causes the dish to be yellow in color and gives a distinct appetizing flavor; it is then covered with banana leaves until it is cooked.
-The banana leaves complement this dish which gives a sweet and heavenly aroma.
+Bringhe is consists of glutinous rice, and then we will cook it with a combination of coconut milk, must be fresh for a more delicious result.
+We use turmeric powder, also known as “luyang dilaw,” as a food color, to make it yellow.
+Additionally, turmeric gives a distinctly delicious flavor to Bringhe.
+We then cover it with banana leaves until it is cook-through.
+The leaves complement this dish, which offers a sweet and heavenly aroma.

-Brighe Recipe is usually served by Kapampangans (people who live in Pampanga) – during special occasions like holidays and town fiestas to show hospitality to their guests.
-Considering that this dish is such a crowd pleaser that most of the visitors in the province always ask for this delectable Kampampangan delicacy.
+Bringhe Recipe is usually served by Kapampangans during special occasions like holidays and town fiestas to show hospitality to their guests.
+They are considering that this dish is such a crowd-pleaser.
+Most of the visitors in the province always ask for this delectable Pampanga’s delicacy.

 - 1 1/4 cup glutinous rice

 - 1 can 400ml coconut milk or 1 1/2 cups freshly squeezed coconut milk

 - 1/2 cup raisins

 - 2 1/2 tbsp Patis fish sauce

 - 1 tbsp Canola oil